yyang-pplus/yyang-pplus.github.io/_posts/2019-07-26-a-ctest-that-never-ends.md

 ```

 As you will see, CTest just hangs there until it gets killed or reaches the default timeout.
 No needs to mention, you can surely "resolve" this issue by setting the timeout to a small but not too small value so that the test can timeout faster.
-However, that is not an ideal solution, and is certainly not the solution we are proposing here in this article.
+However, that is not an ideal solution, and is certainly not the solution I am proposing here in this article.
 So, let's find a better way.

 # CTest Basics